calpoly-csc473/parser/README.md

 The goal of this project is simplicity, not performance.
 And on a relatively slow CPU I found that it takes less than 2 seconds to parse every single `.pov` file from this class at once, so it's probably fast enough as is.

+---

+**Q:** Why are parsed Objects stored in this weird, pseudo-union data structure?

+**A:** For simplicity, and to make it clear that I think there should be a separation between the data structure used to store parsed scene information and the objects you use in your ray tracer implementation.